Ch. 3 Deep Water (William Douglas)

 Q. 1 How did Douglas overcome his fear of deep water?

 Ans.
 Douglas had experienced a misadventure at the YMCA swimming pool.
 It left a deep impression on his mind.
 The fear of water stayed with him for many years.
 When he was ten or eleven years old, he decided to learn swimming.
 So he got an instructor to teach him how to swim.
 He went to a pool.
 He practiced there swimming five days a week, an hour a day.
 The instructor was an experienced person.
 He put a belt round him.
 A rope was attached to the belt.
 The rope went through a pulley.
 Douglas was made to go back and forth across the pool.
 Then he taught Douglas how to exhale and inhale while in water.
 Thus, by slow step, the instructor made him a perfect swimmer.
 However, Douglas was not sure that his terror of water had left him.
 So he went to Lake Wentworth.
 He swam two miles across the lake.
 Only once he had the sensation of his old fear.
 At last he conquered his fear of water.
+President Roosevelt said, “All we have to fear is fear itself.”

 Q. 2 What is the theme of the lesson’ Deep Water’?

 Ans.
 Douglas recounts his childhood ‘misadventure.’
 He describes how he was tossed into the pool by a big boy.
 He was nearly drowned in the pool.
-He was much frightened.
+He was very frightened.
 This fear of water remained with him for years.
 But later, he decided to be a perfect swimmer.
 He employed an instructor to learn to swim.
 The instructor transformed Douglas into a perfect swimmer.
 Even after that, he continued practicing swimming.
 Finally, he was able to overcome his fear of water.

 ‘Deep water’ is not just a childhood experience of terror and conquering of that terror.
 It has a deeper and larger meaning.
 Douglas wants to convey a message through it.
 It is the message of hope, struggle and determinism.
 The psychology of fear is very complex.
 In death there is peace.
 There is terror only in the fear of death.
 Roosevelt has rightly said’ All we have to fear is fear itself’ Douglas experienced both the sensation of dying and the terror of it.

-*Important Spellings & Word-meanings*
+*Important Spellings

 American